reactive-python/reactpy-django/docs/src/features/hooks.md

 ??? info "This hook's behavior will be changed in a future update"

     This hook will be updated to return the browser's currently active path.
-This change will come in alongside IDOM URL routing support.
+This change will come in alongside ReactPy URL routing support.

-    Check out [idom-team/idom-router#2](https://github.com/idom-team/idom-router/issues/2) for more information.
+    Check out [reactive-python/reactpy-router#2](https://github.com/idom-team/idom-router/issues/2) for more information.

 ## Use Origin